brmcdoug/sonic/1-two-tier-small-clos/2-tier-small-clos-readme.md

    ansible-playbook -i hosts deploy-small-clos.yaml -e "ansible_user=cisco ansible_ssh_pass=cisco123 ansible_sudo_pass=cisco123" -vv
    ```

+### Verify nodes

-4. Once the script completes the sonic-vs nodes should all be up and running using the configurations found in the chosen config directory.
+1. Once the script completes the sonic-vs nodes should all be up and running using the configurations found in the chosen config directory.
 Example [config-unnumbered](./config-unnumbered/)

    * If you are running the deploy script for the first time please proceed.
 If you've already run it and wish to make changes then re-run the script, please run the "destroy" script first